vrmiguel/miniShell/README.md

 What works:
    * Simple commands, such as "ls", "ls -li", "clear", "help", etc;
    * Piped commands, such as "ls -li | tr s x".
-Commands with more than two pipes simultaneously than supported;
+Commands with more than two pipelines are also supported;
    * Saving to file, such as "ls -li > file_list";
    * Reading from file, such as "sort < file_list".
 This sometimes fails for reasons sadly unknown to me.